TrilokGeer/metadata-controller/docs/Proposal.md

 # Metadata Controller

-The metadata controller adds, replaces and reconciles metadata required for cloud resources.
+The metadata controller provides capability to add, update, delete and reconcile metadata required for cloud resources.
 The scope of the present proposal is to enable continuous management of user-defined tags for cloud resources.
+The APIs in the proposal have been deliberately designed to be modular for extensibility in the early versions.
+The API will be refined and updated based on use-cases towards beta versions.

 ## Summary

-Tagging cloud resources enables users to perform administrative operations like, organize the resources, apply security policies, optimize operations, etc. The cloud resources can be tagged using cloud service provider tools, kubernetes controllers that create resources via cloud service provider api, other open source tools.
+Tagging cloud resources enable users to perform administrative operations like, organize the resources, apply security policies, optimize operations, etc. The cloud resources can be tagged using cloud service provider tools, kubernetes controllers that create resources via cloud service provider api and other open source tools.
 A reconciliation using a generic metadata controller helps to keep the tags synchronized for cloud resources.

+In the following proposal, the controller supports mainly
+1. Day 2 operations and tag management for cloud resources selected using classifiers.
+2. Own the tag list and reconcile to replace any edits performed external to the controller.
+3. Opcodes in specification for handling user request as an operation on tag list.
+4. Extensible APIs and segregated configuration for controller and cloud provider specific configurations.

 ## Motivation

-Users should be able to maintain lifecycle of tags for cloud resources created during installation and by other day-2 kubernetes controllers and operators using kubernetes API.
+Users should be able to maintain lifecycle of tags for cloud resources created during installation or by other day-2 kubernetes controllers and operators using kubernetes API.

 ### User stories